g00dnatur3/stream-slic3r/README.md

 # stream-slicer

-A nodejs stream slicer that emits data in slice units.
+A nodejs stream slicer that emits data in sliced units.

 much faster than https://github.com/samcday/node-stream-splitter